Gavriil1/CI_PP4_TD/README.md

 </details>

 9. As a user,  I would like to read manual, to understand how to use the application.
+(Should Have) (Epic-3: Contact Form)

 **Step** | **Expected Result** | **Actual Result**